Structure Content Projects, Groups, and Permissions

 Susan needs to view workbooks online (with no other interaction).
 She also belongs to the Content Viewers group, and her site role is Viewer.

-In the menu at the top of the page, click Projects.
+While you’re signed in to Tableau Server as an administrator, select the Content menu at the top of the page, and then select Projects.

 Open the permissions for the Default project.
-Click the Actions menu (...), and then click Permissions.
+On the Actions menu (...), select Permissions.

 Under Project, Workbooks, and Data Sources, select None.